Kahramankazan

+Kahramankazan (before 2016: Kazan) is a municipality and district of Ankara Province, Turkey.
+Its area is 547 km2, and its population is 59,123 (2022).
+It lies in the plain of Akıncı to the north west of the city of Ankara.
+Its elevation is 892 m.

 History

 Archaeological research reveals the plain has a long past, going back to prehistoric times, and findings during the excavation of the Bitik Höyük mound date back to the copper age.

 Kahramankazan today

 Today the area is a popular weekend retreat for the people of Ankara.
 Kahramankazan is a busy small town.
 Industry in the city includes a brewery and a cement factory.

 Opened in November 2011, the Turkish Satellite Assembly, Integration and Test Center (UMET), is situated in the Fethiye neighborhood of the city.

 A large trona ore deposit, which lays 600 m underground, is mined and processed by Kazan Soda Elektrik of Ciner Holding in the city.